leoolivramos/poke-bot/models/tiny-lama-lora-pokemon/README.md

 pipeline_tag: text-generation
 ---

-# Model Card for mistral-lora-pokemon
+# Model Card for tiny-lama-lora-pokemon

-This model is a fine-tuned version of [mistralai/Mistral-7B-Instruct-v0.2](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2).
+This model is a fine-tuned version of [TinyLlama/TinyLlama-1.1B-Chat-v1.0](https://huggingface.co/TinyLlama/TinyLlama-1.1B-Chat-v1.0).
 It has been trained using [TRL](https://github.com/huggingface/trl).

 ## Quick start